awsdocs/aws-kms-developer-guide/doc_source/policy-conditions.md

 You can also use the `kms:BypassPolicyLockoutSafetyCheck` condition key in an IAM policy or key policy to control access to the `PutKeyPolicy` operation\.
 The following example policy statement from a key policy prevents users from bypassing the policy lockout safety check when changing the policy of a CMK\.

 Instead of using an explicit `Deny`, this policy statement uses `Allow` with the [Null condition operator](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_condition_operators.html#Conditions_Null) to allow access only when the request does not include the `BypassPolicyLockoutSafetyCheck` parameter\.
 When the parameter is not used, the default value is `false`\.
-This slightly weaker policy statement can be overriden in the rare case that a bypass is necessary\.
+This slightly weaker policy statement can be overridden in the rare case that a bypass is necessary\.

 ```
 {